TV3 Group (Baltics): Assets

-The group also owns Power Hit Radio in Lithuania.

 Following the Russian invasion of Ukraine, TV3 Group announced that it would cease broadcasting content produced in Russia.

-Sports Coverage
+Sports coverage

 Since at least 2023, TV3 Group has carried NBA and WNBA games across its 3-country territory.

-TV3 is also the longstanding television partner of the International Basketball Federation (FIBA).
+TV3 is also the longtime television partner of the International Basketball Federation (FIBA).

 In 2024, TV3 Group acquired the live sports portfolio of Viaplay Group, which includes coverage of the Premier League, UEFA Champions League, men’s national team association football, Formula One, and the National Hockey League.